engineyard/ey-docs/pages/use-deploy-hooks-with-engine-yard-appcloud.md

 Replace `<app>` with the name of your app and change the path for your git repo.

-## Deploy Hook Variables
+## Deploy hook variables

-These scripts will be instance_eval'd in the context of the chef-deploy resource.
-This means that you will have certain commands and variables available to you in these hooks.
+These scripts are instance_eval'd in the context of the chef-deploy resource.
+This means that you have certain commands and variables available to you in these hooks.
 For example:

 * ### release_path